lazy-sol/solidity-template/README.md

    3. Rinkeby
    4. Kovan

-   You can use metamask to create mnemonics: https://metamask.io/
+   You can use MetaMask to create mnemonics: https://metamask.io/

    Note: you can use same mnemonic for test networks (ropsten, rinkeby and kovan).
    Always use a separate one for mainnet, keep it secure.